genestack/user-tutorials/source/guide/3e_Browsing_data.rst

 assays will take you to the Metainfo Editor app, where you can view all the information on that experiment.

-How to access the app?

-You can access the Experiment Browser either from the Welcome Page or the Shortcuts Menu.

 .. _NCBI Taxonomy: https://www.google.com/url?q=http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3245000
 .. _ChEBI Ontology: https://www.ebi.ac.uk/chebi/